nimishamw/diem/developers.diem.com/docs/technical-papers/move-paper.md

 title: "Move"
 slug: "move-paper"
 hidden: false
-metadata:
-  title: "Move technical paper"
-  description: "Read the Move technical paper which contains details on the programming language for the Diem Blockchain."
-createdAt: "2021-02-04T01:06:43.769Z"
-updatedAt: "2021-05-25T22:11:51.882Z"
 ---
 ***Note to readers: On December 1, 2020, the Libra Association was renamed to Diem Association.
 This report was published before the Association released White Paper v2.0 in April 2020, which included a number of key updates to the